How to Start an Alabama LLC

 Alabama Certificate of Formation

 The Certificate of Formation (when filed with the Secretary of State) is what creates the LLC.
-In Alabama, unlike other states, you must file a Name Reservation prior to the filing of the Certificate of Formation.
+In Alabama, unlike other states, you must file a Name Reservation prior to or along with the filing of the Certificate of Formation.
+While you can mail in the Certificate of Formation, we recommend filing online as it will be approved instantly.

 The Alabama Certificate of Formation must include (at a minimum):